Rescattering effect on the measurement of K* spin alignment in heavy-ion collisions: Analysis Method

-The spin alignment parameter $\rho_{00}$ of all and reconstructable $K^{\ast\notag0}$ is extracted with respect to the reaction plane and production plane, respectively, according to Eq.~\ref{eq1}.
-The reaction plane is defined by the beam momentum and the impact parameter, while the production plane is defined by the beam momentum and $K^{\ast0}$ momentum.
-The polarization direction is chosen to be the direction perpendicular to the planes.
-Fig.~\ref{fig:AbsCostheta_RP} shows an example of the $\cos\theta^*$ distribution with respect to the reaction plane and production plane for all (a, c) and reconstructable (b, d) $K^{\ast0}$ at $0.8<p_T<1.2~\textrm{GeV}/c$ in 20-60\% Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = 200 GeV.
-The solid lines represent the fit to Eq.~\ref{eq1}.
+Spin alignment of vector mesons is usually studied with respect to reaction plane or production plane in literature~\cite{PhysRevD.105.L011901,PhysRevC.98.014910,adamczyk2017global,PhysRevD.104.076016,PhysRevD.102.056013,XIA2021136325,PhysRevC.97.034917,liang2005spin,sheng2020can,SCHILLING1970397,ALICE_Kstar_rescattering,STAR:2022spinalignment,ALICE:2019aid}.
+In this study, the spin alignment parameter $\rho_{00}$ of all and reconstructable $K^{\ast\notag0}$ is extracted with respect to the reaction plane and production plane, respectively, according to Eq.~(\ref{eq1}).
+The reaction plane is defined by the cross product of the beam momentum and the impact parameter, while the production plane is defined by the cross product of the beam momentum and $K^{\ast0}$ momentum.
+The polarization direction is along the direction of the planes.
+Figure ~\ref{fig:AbsCostheta_RP} shows an example of the $\cos\theta^*$ distribution with respect to the reaction plane and production plane for all [Figs. 4(a), 4(c)] and reconstructable [Figs. 4(b), 4(d)] $K^{\ast0}$ at $0.8<p_T<1.2~\textrm{GeV}/c$ in 20-60\% Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = 200 GeV.
+The solid lines represent the fit to Eq.~(\ref{eq1}).